andrewhuhh/language-model/README.md

 # language-model-modeling
-Experimenting with language model architecture and training
+Experimenting with language model architecture and training (Pytorch)